Trisul: Description of the massif and neighbouring peaks

 The three peaks are named Trisul I, Trisul II, and Trisul III.
 The massif is a north-south ridge, with Trisul I at the north end and Trisul III at the south.
 The massif runs roughly North-South, and hence appears compressed when viewed from the south (Ranikhet, Kausani), and more stretched out from the Southeast (Chamoli, Bedini Bugyal).

 Nanda Ghunti lies a few Kilometres to the northwest, while Mrigthuni is just to the southeast.

 Climbing history

 Trisul I

 T. G. Longstaff made the first climbing reconnaissance of Trisul, in September 1905, focussing on the western and southern sides.
-He returned in 1907 with two other Britons, three Alpine guides, and a number of Gurkhas.
+He returned in 1907 with Charles Granville Bruce, Arnold L. Mumm; the three Alpine guides Moritz Inderbinnen and the brothers Henri and Alexis Brocherel; and a number of Gurkhas, including Karbir Burathoki.
 They ascended through the Rishiganga valley, to the north of the peak, onto the Trisul Glacier, which lies on the east side.
 From there they climbed the northeast flank to the north ridge, reaching the summit on 12 June.
-At the time Trisul was probably the highest mountain to have been climbed.
+At the time Trisul was probably the highest mountain to have been climbed, a record which stood until the ascent of Pauhunri in 1911.
 The climb was noted also for the first use of supplementary oxygen in a major climb.
-During the 1950s Harold Williams led Indian Army expeditions to the summit.